Federal Direct PLUS Loan

 If it is determined that the parent has an adverse credit history and has obtained an endorser for a Federal Direct PLUS Loan, the Federal Direct PLUS MPN that the parent completes becomes a "single-loan" promissory note.
 No further Federal Direct PLUS Loans may be made under that Federal Direct PLUS MPN.
 The endorser is liable only for the specific loan that he or she has agreed to endorse.

 The interest rate is fixed and is adjusted each year on July 1.
-The interest rate will never be higher than 9 percent.
-There is a 4 percent loan fee deducted from each disbursement of the PLUS loan.
-(See the Direct Loan Servicing Center's calculators and interest rates.)
+There is a loan fee deducted from each disbursement of the PLUS loan.
+(See information about interest rates and fees.)

 Changing your loan amounts